vistoralabs/Remote-Smart-TV/README.md

-# Welcome to your Lovable project
+# Welcome to your Smart TV Remote Control project

-This project was built with [Lovable](https://lovable.dev).
+This project was built with [Vistora Labs](https://vistora-labs.vercel.app/).

-## Build with Lovable
+## Build with Vistora Labs

-Open your project in the [Lovable editor](https://lovable.dev) and keep building.
+Open your project and keep building.

-- **Ship faster**: describe what you want to build and Lovable handles the code.
+- **Ship faster**: describe what you want to build and vistora labs handles the code.
-- **Stay in sync**: connect the project to GitHub and every change made in Lovable is committed straight to your repository.
+- **Stay in sync**: connect the project to GitHub and every change made in vistora labs is committed straight to your repository.
 - **Full ownership**: this code is yours.
-Push to your repository and your changes sync back into Lovable, ready for your next prompt.
+Push to your repository and your changes sync back into vistora labs, ready for your next prompt.

 ## Development